Energy Charter Treaty: Calls and plans for withdrawal

 In 2020, Julia Steinberger and Yamina Saheb (both co-authors of the IPCC Sixth Assessment Report) initiated an open letter that calls for the withdrawal from the ECT.
 They justify the call with the claim that the ECT is an obstacle to the Paris Agreement and the European Green Deal.
 The letter has been signed, for example, by Sandrine Dixson-Declève, Connie Hedegaard, James K. Galbraith, Helga Kromp-Kolb, Rachel Kyte, Thomas Piketty, Olivier de Schutter and Jean-Pascal van Ypersele.

 On 15 December 2020, the Spanish minister for ecological transition, Teresa Ribera, supported the idea of withdrawing from it if it was not possible to reach an agreement to make the Energy Charter Treaty compatible with the Paris Agreement.
 The International Institute for Sustainable Development describes the possibility of a withdrawal with neutralization of the survival clause.

 Announced withdrawals

-As of October 2022, Spain, the Netherlands and Poland intend to withdraw from the ECT and Germany, France and Belgium are "examining their options".
-On 21 October 2022, France announced it will leave the treaty, citing a desire to accelerate nuclear and renewable energy use before fossil fuels.
+As of October 2022, Spain, the Netherlands and Poland intended to withdraw from the ECT, and Germany, France and Belgium were "examining their options".
+On 21 October 2022, France announced that it would leave the treaty, citing a desire to accelerate nuclear and renewable energy use before fossil fuels.
 And on 14 November 2022, Germany announced its intention to withdraw in order to better tackle climate change.
 Slovenia had earlier stated its intention to withdraw.
-Italy withdrew in 2016.
+Denmark announced in April 2023 that it intends to withdraw.